UPPMAX/programming_formalisms/docs/deployment/deploy.md

 !!! info "Content"

-    - We will prepare for installation of your code
+    - We will prepare for user installation of our code
     - But also...
         - some theory of packages
         - some theory of containers
+        - starting a git repo from existing code project

 ???- note "Instructor notes"